sladecek/harla_demo/README.md

 # Introduction

-*LegalAge* is a mobile application for age verification in zero-knowledge.
-Neither the service nor the verifier knows the age of the prover but together they can prove that the prover is older (or younger) than certain age.
+*LegalAge* is an age-verification service based on zero-knowledge cryptography nad Harmony blockchain technology.
+A prover (physical person) can prover their age Neither  the service nor the verifier knows the age of the prover but together they can prove that the prover is older (or younger) than certain age.

 The application was created mainly as a demo for zero-knowledge technologies.
 It is not guaranteed that it can be of any usefullness